 There are no fees charged to currently enrolled UW Tacoma students for CAPS services.

 Please be advised that we do not provide 24-hour services.
 If you are experiencing a crisis — after hours or on weekends — please call the crisis clinic:

 - Mobile Outreach Crisis Services Crisis Line: 253-798-2709

 - UW Tacoma Campus Safety: 253-692-4416

 - Be an active participant.
 Take an active part in deciding how you want to use your time.
 Give feedback to your counselor and be honest with yourself and your counselor.
 If you do not feel a connection with the counselor you're assigned to, you may request a different counselor.

 Our staff has been trained with the latest HIPAA and FERPA guidelines.
-Communication with your counselor will be kept in confidence and will not, except under the circumstances explained below, be shared with anyone outside of the SCC, unless you give written authorization.
-SCC records are not part of your academic record, and no one on or off campus has access to Counseling Center records except under extremely rare conditions which are included in the Exceptions to Confidentiality mandated or permitted by law, below.
+Communication with your counselor will be kept in confidence and will not, except under the circumstances explained below, be shared with anyone outside of Counseling & Psychological Services, unless you give written authorization.
+CAPS records are not part of your academic record, and no one on or off campus has access to Counseling & Psychological Services records except under extremely rare conditions which are included in the Exceptions to Confidentiality mandated or permitted by law, below.

 Exceptions to Confidentiality:

 - If there is a risk of imminent danger to yourself or another person.

 - If there is reason to suspect that a minor or an elderly person is in danger of being abused or neglected we are legally required to report this to the Department of Social Services.